otiai10/tie/README.md

 # why?

-When you need to start 2 file watchers, and kill them by 1 signal, like this.
+When you need to start 2 file watchers, and kill them at the same time, like this

 ```sh
 % nohup rails server &